v2saumb/conferencecentral/README.md

 1. **Separate Entity for Speakers:** A separate entity has been created for the speakers
 1. **Design Choice :** Design Choice included in the readme.
-1. **UI Changes:** All the new features added to the api have also been added to the UI of the application.
+1. **UI Changes:** All the new features added to the API have also been added to the UI of the application.
 1. **Email Confirmations:** Various confirmation mails have been added to the  application.
-1. **Explaination for the Problem:** Readme includes the explanation for the problem.
+1. **Explanation for the Problem:** Readme includes the explanation for the problem.

 **[Back to top](#table-of-contents)**